Medical Info, Web Links

 Information on supplemental Workers’ Compensation benefits, formerly known as salary continuance benefits, available to Actors' Equity performers who are injured on the job and lose time and salary as a result.

 Career Transition For Dancers is a not-for-profit organization that enables dancers to define their career possibilities and develop the skills necessary to excel in a variety of disciplines.

 - Dr. Weiss at NYU Langone Medical Center

 Dr. Weiss' website at NYU Langone Medical Center.
-Links with information on Tisch Hospital and NYU Hospital for Joint Diseases.

 - Eccentric Exercise - Achilles

 This short video demonstrates the technique for performing calf eccentric strengthening exercises, used to treat achilles tendinopathy.

 This short video demonstrates the technique for performing quadriceps eccentric strengthening exercises, used to treat patellar tendinopathy (jumper's knee).